-Prerequisites: CUL 180 or CUL 275 or Department Chair Approval Corequisites: None
+Prerequisites: COE 112 or Department Chair Approval

-This course provides an introduction to information about wine from all the major wine producing regions.
+Corequisites: None This course provides an introduction to information about wine from all the major wine producing regions.
 Emphasis is placed on the history of wine, production, characteristics, wine list development, laws, purchasing and storing requirements.
 Upon completion, students should be able evaluate varietal wines and basic food pairings.
 CUL 230 Global Cuisines